 Every now and then one of our clients gets a negative review online.
-It’s obviously not a fun experience to get negative feedback, but of course it needs to get addressed.
-Through collaboration with the doctor, we respond to these negative reviews for our clients.
+It’s obviously not a fun experience to get negative feedback, but of course, it needs to get addressed.
+Through collaboration with the doctor, our dental marketing team often responds to these negative reviews for our clients.
 I think it’s a positive thing that we broker these responses on behalf of the clients as it takes the desire for a knee-jerk reaction out of the equation.

 If you don’t have an agency around to help you our in writing these reviews, here’s our step-by-step guide!